Updated on 17th September 2024

 Why is paying ATO debt so important?

-For many businesses, it made a certain amount of sense why they would choose to de-prioritise payment of tax and super and ensure their cash flow is focused on covering operational expenses and business growth.
-However, this was always a suboptimal, ill-advised and short-term solution.
-With the lenient ATO approach now going by the wayside, businesses with debts of $100,000 or more and/or debts that are more than two years old are in the line of fire from the tax office.
+For many businesses, it made a certain amount of sense why they would choose to de-prioritise payment of tax and super to ensure their cash flow is focused on covering operational expenses and business growth.
+Especially if there were little to no penalties for such an approach.

 How Does ATO Debt Work?